system76/tech-docs/src/models/thelio-mira-b4-n3/repairs.md

 ![2.5" drive screws](./img/25-drive-screws.webp)

 4. Insert four screws into each 2.5" storage drive you wish to install.
-5. Slide each 2.5" drive into one of the slots leading to the Thelio-IO board.
+5. Slide each 2.5" drive into one of the slots leading to the SATA backplane.

 ![2.5" drive installation](./img/25-drive-installation.webp)